boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 - `usergroup_id`: the ID of the usergroup the user belongs to
 - `base_ids`: a list of base IDs that the user has access to
 - `organisation_id`: the ID of the organisation the user belongs to
+- `beta_user` (optional): the largest beta-level the user is permitted to access

 During registration, the user manually gets assigned a role, indicating their usergroup and the bases they belong to.
 The role is named like `base_1_coordinator`.

-When the user has successfully logged in, a custom Auth0 post-login action script runs ([`create-dynamic-permissions`](https://github.com/boxwise/system-management/blob/main/services/auth0/dev/actions/create-dynamic-permissions/code.js)).
-The script creates a JWT with the content derived from user authorization data and their role.
+When the user has successfully logged in, two custom Auth0 post-login action scripts run ([`create-dynamic-permissions`](https://github.com/boxwise/system-management/blob/main/services/auth0/dev/actions/create-dynamic-permissions/code.js) and [`add-beta-user-field`](https://github.com/boxwise/system-management/blob/main/services/auth0/dev/actions/add-beta-user-field/code.js)).
+The first script creates a JWT with the content derived from user authorization data and their role.
 Most importantly the script derives ABPs and base-specific RBPs for the current user (see below about their format).
-Auth0 permissions assigned to the user currently have no effect.
+The second script assigns the user's beta-level value.

 Auth0 also offers the feature to assign permissions to user roles.
 Although these permissions were once seeded when creating the roles, they might become outdated, and should not be relied upon.
 Using Auth0 permissions is also less flexible than the permissions management in the Action scripts.